 THE BLUE MOUNTAINS

 Next morning, in the vicinity of Mt.
-Victoria, Blackheath and Katoomba, we'll seek out some of the really localised specialities of the region, including Rock Warbler, Superb Lyrebird, Pilotbird and Flame Robin.
-We'll head into the lush rainforest of the Megalong Valley for a chance to find the lovely Rose Robin, Russet-tailed Thrush and Red-browed Treecreeper.
-Satin Bowerbird also occurs in the area and we'll have the first of many chances to find a bower, most likely seeing the artisan in attendance, guarding its display of bright blue treasures.
+Victoria, Blackheath and Katoomba, we'll seek out some of the really localised specialities of the region, including Rock Warbler, Superb Lyrebird and Satin Flycatcher.
+We'll head down through lush rainforest to the open woodlands of the Megalong Valley for a chance to find enchanting White-winged Choughs, a myriad species of honeyeaters and White-throated Treecreeper.
+Satin Bowerbird also occurs in the mountains and we'll have the first of many chances to find a bower, most likely seeing the artisan in attendance, guarding its display of bright blue treasures.

 This area is also renowned for its spectacular scenery, while after dark we can again go spotlighting for mammals such as Common Wombat, Common Brushtail Possum, Common Ringtail Possum and Greater Glider - and the possibility of seeing owls and frogmouths.
 Two nights Katoomba

 Today we head out of the Blue Mountains towards Capertee, stopping along the way at the productive Lithgow Sewage Ponds and Lake Wallace.
 Blue-billed, Pink-eared and the very unusual Musk Duck are amongst a good range of waterfowl we have chances of seeing here.